mountainMath/cansim/cran-comments.md

 # Changes from version 0.3.8
 ## Major changes
-* deprecate `list_cansim_tables` and `serach_cansim_tables` and fallback to corresponding "_cube" methods as Open Data Canada API has changed and similar functionality is available through the "_cube" methods that tie directly into StatCan APIS
+* deprecate `list_cansim_tables` and `serach_cansim_tables` and fallback to corresponding "_cube" methods as Open Data Canada API has changed and similar functionality is available through the "_cube" methods that tie directly into StatCan APIs
+* change `\donttest` to `\dontrun` in examples to exclude examples that make API calls running (and occasionally failing) on CRAN
 ## Minor changes
 * Fix issues with top level duplicate categories
 * Check for expired tables in `list_cansim_sqlite_cached_tables`